Where did season two of The Secret Lives of Mormon Wives leave off?

 “I know it feels like right now for everyone else — so fresh and so heated — and I get it, because we were the same way when we’re in it.
 But you have to remember, time has passed for us.
 Time heals all wounds,” she said in a June interview with Variety.
 “Let it go.
 Let it pass through, so I can live happy.”

-Season three of The Secret Lives of Mormon Wives returns Thursday on Hulu.
-All 10 episodes will drop at once.
+Season three of The Secret Lives of Mormon Wives is now streaming on Hulu.

 Join our commenting forum